-"It would be easy to mistake this for a northern Rhône wine, given its salty character and raw meat notes.
-But with a little aeration, hints of ripe plum and violet also emerge.
-Concentrated, with a multitude of fine tannins wrapped in velvet on the powerful and concentrated palate.
+“It would be easy to mistake this for a Northern Rhône wine, given its salty character and raw meat notes.
+But with a little aeration, notes of ripe plum and violet also emerge.
+Concentrated, with a multitude of fine, velvety tannins on the powerful, concentrated palate.
 The finish is very mineral and tannic.
-Drink now, but best from 2024."
+Ready to drink now, but will be at its best starting in 2024.”
 (James Suckling 2022).
-A racy cuvée that you will love!
+A distinguished wine you’re going to love!

-Buy your Aufranc wines at the best price in a private sale!
+Buy your Aufranc wines at the best price through a private sale!

 Eye